 A Luxurious Afternoon Tea Experience at Ashford Castle

 A visit to Ireland needs to include a traditional afternoon tea experience.
 And what better place to enjoy afternoon tea than at a castle?!
 Not just any castle though, Ashford Castle, one of the worlds leading hotels (ranked 59th in Travel and Leisure World’s Best Hotels, 2017).
-Afternoon tea at Ashford Castle was one of the best experiences during our 7 day road trip in Ireland.
-Partly because Ashford Castle exceeded our expectations with their impeccable service, delicious desserts and unlimited tea.
-The other reason we had the best time was because we were with our lovely friends, Kallsy and Logan, from Pages of Travel.
+Afternoon tea at Ashford Castle was one of the best experiences during our 7-day road trip in Ireland.
+Partly because Ashford Castle exceeded our expectations with their impeccable service, delicious desserts, and unlimited tea.
+The other reason we had the best time was that we were with our lovely friends, Kallsy and Logan, from Pages of Travel.
 After this amazing experience, we are eager to enjoy every afternoon tea from around the world!

 If afternoon tea at Ashford Castle is not on your Ireland itinerary, let us inspire you and change your mind.

 Full disclaimer – We received a generous discount to enjoy afternoon tea at Ashford Castle.
 As always, our opinions are non-biased and our own.
 Our post may contain affiliate links.
 When you click on the link you will have the option to purchase a product at no extra cost to you, but we would receive a small commission.
 We want to thank Ashford Castle for their generosity and for everyone following and supporting us on all of our sweet adventures.